akeyes47/amazon-sales-dashboard/README.md

-amazon-sales-dashboard
+Amazon Sales Dashboard

-Interactive Excel dashboard analyzing e-commerce sales data to track revenue, profit, and customer trends Amazon Sales Dashboard
+Interactive Excel dashboard analyzing e-commerce sales data to track revenue, profit, and customer trends

 Overview
 This project analyzes e-commerce sales data using Excel to identify trends in revenue, profitability, and customer behavior.
 An interactive dashboard was created to visualize key business metrics and support data-driven insights.